getlittletech/CountryGuide/README.md

 # TODO:

-- Add cache layer for country details
-- Cancel older requests if there are newer
 - Add cache invalidation date
-- Find a better solution for flag display
 - Find better deltas for map display
+- Cancel older requests if there are newer